 So when an idea for a story like no other in a new, exciting world appeared in my head during a bout of two-week-long cluster headache in the beginning of 2019 I knew I had something good — something I knew I had to do on my own, without caring for budgets, producers or directors.

-It is dark thriller, it is urban fantasy, it is supernatural suspense… it is everything that made people and myself enjoy my first short stories or Donna: Avenger of Blood.
+It is dark thriller, it is horror, it is supernatural suspense… it is everything that made people and myself enjoy my first short stories or Donna: Avenger of Blood.

 The title of the series is Hidden Empires.